SDK Version 3 Documentation

 Code generator

-The template doesn't do any processing, it's just a non-functioning module with the pins and module-name etc. setup for you, to save you typing the boring bits.
-NOTE - SE SDK3 does not yet support GUI DT_ENUM pins.
-Avoid upgrading any modules with those.
+The template doesn't do any processing, it's just a non-functioning module with the pins and module-name, etc setup for you.
+This saves you from typing the boring parts.

 Plugin Properties